 Now stop looking at those poor, overripe, brown bananas at your kitchen counter already and start making this banana bread!
 And share it with all the people you love. <3

 This banana bread is super easy to make.
 Just mash the ripe bananas in a bowl.
 Add the wet ingredients.
 Whisk.
 Add the dry ingredients.
 Whisk.
-Add the add-ins (walnuts and chocolate chunks).
+Add the walnuts.
 Whisk.
-Pour the batter in a baking pan.
+Pour the batter into a baking pan.
 Bake.
 Eat.
 Repeat.